 My Dad has always enjoyed talking about the past, researching our family’s history, looking at photographs and family heirlooms from long ago.

 Because I can see the importance of preserving these memories, I want to share that interest with other family members.

 There is not a perfect way to organize photos when collecting family memories.

-I did, however, stumble upon this great family memory photo album from Snapfish.
+I did, however, stumble upon these great family memory photo albums from Shutterfly.
 What a great way to remember special family events like a reunion, a wedding, or vacation!

 Every family has its own family secrets.

 Extensive efforts may have been made to hide the truth.
 Even so, the cold hard facts may eventually be unearthed.

-There will inevitably be an incident, a circumstance or an indiscretion that could lead to a different impression or better understanding of the people in your past.
+There will inevitably be an incident, a circumstance, or an indiscretion that could lead to a different impression or better understanding of the people in your past.

 Many of those that went before you suffered hardships and sacrifices.

 Appreciation of the strength, courage, and perseverance of your people can be an encouragement to those who follow.